Tyrn/wei/the-insider-en.typ

      "It's very clear,"  Kissur said, "that  you  haven't smelled shit.
-They used to say that  I had fish scales on my sides and my ears grew together at the back of my head - big deal, a spliced tape."
+They used to say that  I had fish scales on my sides and my ears grew together at the back of my head---big deal, a spliced tape."

      "He was ready to submit the tape to any examination,"  Bemish said.
 "He was not  bluffing.
 Do you  understand what  it  means?
 Where did he get  the